 - FACT: If your pet’s microchip number is registered on NZCAR, with your current contact details, any registered party who scans your pet for a microchip, can refer to NZCAR, and hopefully contact you via the details you have provided.

 - FACT: Registration with NZCAR is a one time thing – but details need to be kept current, and can be updated at any time, when you move or change phone numbers, or ownership/rehoming takes place.

 - FACT: Annual local Council registration is unrelated to NZCAR.
 If a dog is wearing their council registration tags, they can find owner contact details via this.

 - FACT: Not all vets automatically register microchips with NZCAR.
 Most vets have pricing options, for microchipping and NZCAR registration or just microchipping without NZCAR registration.
 There is a fee for NZCAR registration, whether you do it yourself, or if your vet does it.

-Please, FOR THE LOVE OF YOUR PETS - Next time you’re at the vet, ask them to check the chip and confirm your details are registered and current!
+Please, FOR THE LOVE OF YOUR PETS - Next time you’re at the vet, ask them to check the microchip and confirm your details are registered on NZCAR and current!